What is bipolar disorder?

 Your provider creates a customized treatment program to address your specific needs and symptoms.
 For example, they may prescribe a mood stabilizing medication and therapy to help you explore and resolve any underlying issues that contribute to your condition.
 Your provider may also recommend some adjustments to your diet, exercise, and relaxation habits to improve your overall health and support your recovery.

-If you’re concerned about your mood swings or bipolar disorder, call Progressive Behavioral Health or make an appointment online today.
+If you’re concerned about your mood swings or bipolar disorder, call LifeStance Health or make an appointment online today.